GallowayLabMIT/protocols/docs/protocols/protein_production/bis_tris_protein_gels.rst

 Resolving gel
 ~~~~~~~~~~~~~

-1. Measure 3.75 mL of **1x resolving buffer** per gel to pour.
+1. Measure 6.5 mL of **1x resolving buffer** per gel to pour.
-2. Add 25 uL of **10% APS** per gel, mix well.
+2. Add 50 uL of **10% APS** per gel, mix well.
-3. For each gel, add 10 uL **TEMED**, mixing quickly.
-Pour the gel to the resolving gel height.
+3. Add 20 uL **TEMED**, mixing quickly.
+Pour both gels to the resolving gel height (3 mL per gel).
     Lightly tap and tilt the gel to remove any bubbles.
-4. Once done pouring, carefully fill the remaining height with water, making sure the gel-water
+4. Once done pouring, quickly but carefully fill the remaining height with water, making sure the gel-water
     interface stays undisturbed.
-5. Wait for the polymerization reaction to finish (noticable by a change in refractive index.
+5. Wait for the polymerization reaction to finish (noticeable by a change in refractive index).
 6. Drain the water by tilting the gel past 90 degrees, and wicking away with a Kimwipe.

 Stacking gel
 ~~~~~~~~~~~~

-1. Measure 2.5 mL of **1x stacking buffer** per gel to pour.
+1. Measure 2.5 mL of **1x stacking buffer** to pour.
-2. Add 20 uL of **10% APS** per gel, mix well.
+2. Add 20 uL of **10% APS**, mix well.
-3. For each gel, add 10 uL **TEMED**, mixing quickly.
+3. Add 10 uL **TEMED**, mixing quickly.
 Fill the top of the gels until just before overflowing.
 Insert the comb into the top, letting it rest on the spacers.
 4. Wait for the stacking gel to polymerize.
 5. Rinse with water to remove unpolymerized acrylamide.